vytautasmatukynas/Excel-Sheet-Generator-App-Python-PyQt-Pandas/README.md

 I created this app basically for generating sheets for pallet content info, that i won't have to write everything by hand from main excel.

-This app generates excel file with seperate sheets from main excel file.
+This app generates excel file with separate sheets from main excel file.
 It searches for column "column_name" with numbers or names, sorts that column and splits it in several tables, then puts everything to new excel file and creates sheets.